I Don’t Want to Live on the Root Token

 This access model should match the Unix user layout and PKI design, so that:

-• a compromise of proxytest doesn’t give full Vault control,
+• a compromise of one environment proxy doesn’t give full Vault control,

 • an app-only identity can’t touch PKI admin or offline-like operations.